AlexanderEpolite/epolite/README.md

 ## Contributing
-Since this is for my own project, I likely not be merging or reviewing pull requests.
+Since this is for my own project, I probably will not merge or review pull requests.